The Car Lease – The Devastating Costs of Luxury

 What could he do with these money?
 Here’s a suggested monthly breakdown (rounding up to $900 for the sake of simplicity):

 $400 placed in a money market account as a sinking fund designated for the purchase of a replacement vehicle when the Accord goes to the junkyard in the sky

 $500 invested in a company 401k/403b, up the company match, with remaining funds invested in a Roth IRA

-Again, for the sake of simplicity, let us suppose that our 25 year old driver’s investments earn an average return (after inflation, the generally-accepted return figure for the S&P 500 is approximately 7%) and is compounded monthly.
-After thirty six months, our developing Superhero would have just over $20,000 combined in his 401k/403b and Roth IRA accounts, not including any company matching.
-Additionally, he would have $14,402.22 saved in his money market account (assuming a very non-Superhero interest rate of .01%) toward the purchase of a future vehicle.
+Now, let us suppose that our 25 year old driver’s investments earn an average return (after inflation, the generally-accepted return figure for the S&P 500 is approximately 7%) and is compounded monthly.
+After thirty six months, Mr. A8 would have just over $20,000 combined in his 401k/403b and Roth IRA accounts, not including any company matching.
+Additionally, he would have $14,402.22 saved in his money market account (assuming an interest rate of .01%) toward the purchase of a future vehicle.
 If he continued investing this same amount each month until age 65, he would be poised to retire with investment accounts valued at approximately $1.3 million.

 I hope Mr. A8 really likes his fancy car!

 Despite the fairly simple math above, some people still love their leased car.
 I’ve heard many objections over the past several years.
 My response is usually very straight-forward.

 I need a luxury vehicle for work purposes.